badasahog/win32/desktop-src/direct3d12/shader-visible-descriptor-heaps.md

 # Shader Visible Descriptor Heaps

-Shader visible descriptor heaps, are descriptor heaps that can be referenced by shaders through descriptor tables.
+Shader visible descriptor heaps are descriptor heaps that can be referenced by shaders through descriptor tables.

 -   [Overview](#overview)
 -   [An example](#an-example)